webxos/macroslow/README.md

 Prompt Injection Defense: Semantic analysis and jailbreak detection

-Markdown as a Medium Language: A protocol that extends the Markdown (.md) format into a structured, executable container for agent-to-agent communication.

 .maml.md: The official file extension for a MAML-compliant document.
 MAML Gateway: A runtime server that validates, routes, and executes the instructions within a MAML file.

 Desgined for MCP (Model Context Protocol): A protocol for tools and LLMs to communicate with external data sources.
 MAML is the ideal format for MCP servers to return rich, executable content.

-Examples of Front Matter: The mandatory YAML section at the top of a MAML file, enclosed by ---, containing machine-readable metadata.

-Examples of Content Body: The section of a MAML file after the front matter, using structured Markdown headers (##) to define content sections.

 Signed Execution Ticket: A cryptographic grant appended to a MAML file's History by a MAML Gateway, authorizing the execution of its code blocks.